bmcniel/mysql-rule/README.md

 ==========

 This package provides a JUnit rule that starts and initializes a mysql instance.
-A small amount of setup on your target host is required by running `sudo bin/setup-host.sh /your/mysql/binary.tar.gz`.
+A small amount of setup on your target host is required.

 Getting started
 ===============

+1 `cd /tmp && git clone git@github.com:upside-services/mysql-rule.git && cd mysql-rule`

-1 Download your preferred mysql tar archive from http://www.mysql.com/downloads/.
+2 Download your preferred mysql tar archive from http://www.mysql.com/downloads/.

+  * For OSX, Tom downloaded [5.6.34 OSX10.11-x86_64.tar.gz](http://dev.mysql.com/downloads/file/?id=465981) on 2016/11/02

-  - Some of the mysql packages have the actual binary nested in the downloaded archive.
-If so unpack that to access the binary.
+  * If you download a different binary distribution, be aware that some of the mysql packages have the actual binary nested in the downloaded archive.
+If so, unpack that to access the binary.
 Example: `tar -xf mysql-5.7.15-osx10.11-x86_64.tar` produces: `mysql-5.7.15-osx10.11-x86_64.tar.gz` and `mysql-test-5.7.15-osx10.11-x86_64.tar.gz`.
 We want: `mysql-5.7.15-osx10.11-x86_64.tar.gz`

-2 Run `sudo ./bin/setup-host.sh /path/to/mysql-5.7.15-osx10.11-x86_64.tar.gz`
+3 Run `sudo ./bin/setup-host.sh /path/to/mysql-5.7.15-osx10.11-x86_64.tar.gz`

-3 You should now have `/opt/mysql-rule/` with `binary` and `template` directories.
+4 You should now have `/opt/mysql-rule/` with `binary` and `template` directories.

 Example Test Code